TDG-Platform/docs/ENVI_Task_Runner_Inputs.md

-> Note: When using non-Worldview datasets, the ports `*_metadata` and `*_band_grouping` must be used together.
-Without the `sensor type` attribute of metadata, the proper band grouping names won't be found.
+> Note: When using non-Worldview datasets, the ports `*_format` and `*_band_grouping` must be used together.
+Without the knowing the format of the raster, the proper band grouping names won't be found.